The Cinematic Arts Residency

 Oolite Arts is offering several ancillary programs and info sessions in conjunction with the Cinematic Arts Residency application.
 Learn more about micro-budget filmmaking and get to know our residents in the process!

-Sept.
-7 Cinematic Arts Residency Info Session 1: Learn more about the Cinematic Arts Residency with 2022 Resident Greko Sklavounos and Oolite Arts’ President and CEO Dennis Scholl
+September 7.
+Cinematic Arts Residency Info Session: Learn more about the Cinematic Arts Residency with 2023 Resident Chris Molina and Oolite Arts’ Cinematic Manager Hansel Porras Garcia.

 How will the Cinematic Arts Resident be chosen?

 The Cinematic Arts Resident will be determined by a jury of local and national film professionals.
-The jury will meet in November 2022.
+The jury will meet in late November 2023.

 I have an idea for a feature documentary.
 Can I submit that?